Volunteering at this force

 Sussex bases its volunteering work around the national Citizens in Policing Strategy and works with volunteers within the organisation and from partner groups to help keep the county safe.

-330 Special Constables, 120 Police Support Volunteers and 180 Police Cadets make up the team who perform roles for the force and are directed, trained and supported by the Constabulary.
+130 Special Constables, 110 Police Support Volunteers and 200 Police Cadets make up the team who perform roles for the force and are directed, trained and supported by the Force.

 The Force also works with volunteers who have a role within communities but work separately and alongside the police, such as Watch groups, Street Angels and resilience drivers.